Planeshifter/node-sparqling-star/Readme.md

 myquery.registerVariable("album", album);
 ```

-Behind the scenes, this creates a valid SPARQL call.
+Behind the scenes, this creates a valid [SPARQL][sparql] call.
 To retrieve the code, you can access the *sparqlQuery* property of the *myquery* object as in `myquery.sparqlQuery` which will print out

 ```
 SELECT * WHERE {